Dermot Donnelly, Ph.D., B.Sc.

 Office Phone: 559.278.5004

 Dr. Dermot F. Donnelly is an Assistant Professor of Chemical Education at Fresno State, an Assistant Director of the Science and Mathematics Education Center (SMEC), and the President of the Untenured Faculty Organization.
 Dr. Donnelly specializes in the role of instructional technologies to support enhanced student ownership and understanding of scientific concepts.
-Such instructional technologies include simulations, virtual labs, and online science learning environments.
+Such instructional technologies include simulations, virtual laboratories, and online science learning environments.
 Other research interests include curriculum development and evaluation, professional development of teachers, and power dynamics in science classrooms.